Charlotte looks to end streak vs Marshall | WTOP

 VETERAN PRESENCE: Senior leadership has been on display for both of these teams.
-Taevion Kinsey, Jarrod West, Jannson Williams and Mikel Beyers have collectively accounted for 61 percent of Marshall’s scoring this season and 57 percent of the team’s points over its last five games.
-For Charlotte, Jahmir Young, Jordan Shepherd, Jhery Matos and Milos Supica have combined to account for 69 percent of all Charlotte scoring.
+Taevion Kinsey, Jarrod West, Jannson Williams and Mikel Beyers have collectively accounted for 61 percent of Marshall’s scoring this year including 57 percent of the team’s points over its last five games.
+For Charlotte, Jahmir Young, Jordan Shepherd, Jhery Matos and Milos Supica have combined to account for 68 percent of all Charlotte scoring.

-OFFENSIVE THREAT: Shepherd has either made or assisted on 41 percent of all Charlotte field goals over the last three games.
-The senior guard has seven field goals and 13 assists in those games.
+CREATING OFFENSE: Andrew Taylor has either made or assisted on 40 percent of all Marshall field goals over the last three games.
+The junior guard has accounted for 20 field goals and 12 assists in those games.

-UNBEATEN WHEN: Marshall is a flawless 10-0 when its defense holds opponents to a field goal percentage of 44.3 percent or less.
-The Thundering Herd are 3-6 when allowing opponents to shoot any better than that.
+STREAK STATS: Charlotte has lost its last six road games, scoring 57.7 points, while allowing 70.8 per game.

-DID YOU KNOW: The Marshall offense is ranked 17th in the country by scoring 81.1 points per game this season.
-Charlotte has only averaged 63.3 points per game, which ranks 313th.
+DID YOU KNOW: The Marshall offense is ranked 21st overall by scoring 80.8 points per game this season.
+Charlotte has only averaged 63.4 points per game, which ranks 312th.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25